 The 19-year-old, who only invested for a total of 11 years and invested $48,000 less, grew their account to $360,623.
 Investor B, who at the age of 30 contributed $2,000 every year until they were 65, ended up with less.

 The point is not to beat yourself up because you didn’t start contributing to an IRA at age 19.
 You are where you are today, and your only option is to make the right decisions going forward.
-So use these two examples of compound interest as a principle to guide your decisions.
+So use these two examples of compound interest as a principle to guide you to financial success.

 Most investors are obsessed with their rate of return.
 But consider this example: